Towards Fully Autonomous Drone-Based Last-Mile Delivery: Greedy Approach

 \section{Greedy Approach}

-Since the LAD problem is in NP-Hard (\emph{i.e.,} an ILP), we develop a greedy heuristic solution.
-The idea is that given a set of vehicles $V=\{v_1, v_2, ..., v_n\}$, the algorithm selects a participating vehicle with the smallest cost that serves as many customer locations as possible.
-This process of greedily selecting such a participating vehicle is repeated until all customer locations are covered or the budget $\alpha_{budget}$ is exhausted.
-The final cost $c^{final}$ obtained by the greedy algorithm is the summation of the costs of all selected vehicles.
+We present a greedy heuristic algorithm to solve A-VRPD (which is in NP-Hard) much more quickly.
+The basic idea is to keep greedily selecting a participating AV that serves the greatest number of customer locations with a minimum cost until all customer locations are covered, or until the available budget $b$ is exhausted.
+The total operation cost $c^{f}$ is defined as the sum of all `per-vehicle' costs for selected AVs.